MaineLearning/MaineLearning/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.1.12 =
+* Fixed several more small CPT-related bugs that would cause the wrong menu to be marked as current.
+* Tested on WP 3.5-beta2.

 = 1.1.11 =
 * Tested on WP 3.4.2 and WP 3.5-alpha-21879.